thevasudevgupta/bigbird/README.md

 BigBird model is finetuned using 2 different strategies: **ITC** & **ETC**.
 ITC (internal transformer construction) is simply what we discussed above.
 While in ETC (extended transformer construction), some extra tokens are made global such that they will attend / will get attented by all tokens.

 ITC requires less compute since very few tokens are globals & model can still capture global information with them.
-On the other hand, ETC can be very helpful for the tasks in which we need lot of global tokens such as `question-answering` in which entire question should be global, with some tokens of context to be able to understand context; `summarization` since model needs to understand the overall context of very long paragraph.
+On the other hand, ETC can be very helpful for the tasks in which we need lot of global tokens such as `question-answering` in which entire question should be global, with many tokens of context to be able to understand context; `summarization` since model needs to understand the overall context of very long paragraph.

 Below table tries to summarize ITC & ETC: